ethereum/consensus-specs/specs/_features/eip7732/beacon-chain.md

 ## Beacon chain state transition function

-*Note*: state transition is fundamentally modified in EIP-XXXX.
+*Note*: state transition is fundamentally modified in EIP-7732.
 The full state transition is broken in two parts, first importing a signed block and then importing an execution payload.

 The post-state corresponding to a pre-state `state` and a signed beacon block `signed_block` is defined as `state_transition(state, signed_block)`.
 State transitions that trigger an unhandled exception (e.g. a failed `assert` or an out-of-range list access) are considered invalid.
 State transitions that cause a `uint64` overflow or underflow are also considered invalid.